 The public sector units over which the Commonwealth Government or an individual state or territory government has direct control or, in the case of local government authorities, the government which administers the legislation under which the authority was established.

-The classification comprising the three tiers of government (National, State and Territory, local) for which Australia’s government finance statistics are compiled.
+The classification comprising the three tiers of government (national, state and territory, local) for which Australia’s GFS are compiled.

 Local level of government